Running your organization like a for-profit business and investing in nonprofit overhead reaps rewards.

 Core Mission Support Services

-- Culture of building a whole organization, inclusive of both mission and support services
+- Build a culture inclusive of both mission and support services

 - Direct program expenses